CADWRDeltaModeling/dsm2/docs/reference/CALSIM_-_DSM2_Integration.md

 DSM2 needs flow and stage boundary conditions, i.e. the inputs at the edges of the domain that would drive the simulation.

-1. Flow boundaries: CALSIM operates the reservoirs upstream of the Delta and as a result the flow conditions are established by CALSIM simulations, though on a monthly time step resolution.
+1.  <B>Flow boundaries:</B> CALSIM operates the reservoirs upstream of the Delta and as a result the flow conditions are established by CALSIM simulations, though on a monthly time step resolution.
-2. Gate positions:  CALSIM operates these to satisfy regulations and other constraints.
+2.  <B>Gate positions</B>:  CALSIM operates these to satisfy regulations and other constraints.
-3. Stage boundary: The only one is the ocean boundary at Martinez that is derived from astronomical stage at San Francisco with regression using historical data to transfer to Martinez (Planning tide generator)
+3.  <B>Stage boundary</B>: The only one is the ocean boundary at Martinez that is derived from astronomical stage at San Francisco with regression using historical data to transfer to Martinez (Planning tide generator)
-4. Martinez EC boundary: This is derived from a flow salinity relationship based on G model and stage boundaries (Planning Martinez EC generator)
+4.  <B>Martinez EC boundary:</B> This is derived from a flow salinity relationship based on G model and stage boundaries (Planning Martinez EC generator)
-5. Vernalis EC boundary.
-Derived from flow regression equations (Needs reference here)
+5.  <B>Vernalis EC boundary:</B> Derived from flow regression equations.
-6. Consumptive Use.
-These are represented in DSM2 at 258 nodes, CALSIM does not directly simulate these, however they are provided as input to CALSIM based on consumptive use models
+6.  <B>Consumptive Use:</B> These are represented in DSM2 at 258 nodes, CALSIM
+    does not directly simulate these, however they are provided as input to CALSIM based on consumptive use models
-7. Agricultural Drain EC.
-These are the most uncertain of the boundary conditions and are represented in DSM2 as annually repeating values.
+7.  <B>Agricultural Drain EC:</B> These are the most uncertain of the boundary conditions and are represented in DSM2 as annually repeating values.
 8. Waste water treatment plants ??

 ## Implementation

 These boundary conditions are explicitly mapped in this document between the CALSIM and DSM2 schematics.
-[Schematics and Boundaries](Schematics_and_Boundaries)
+[Schematics and Boundaries](../gis/Schematics_and_Boundaries.md)

 ## Resolving Monthly - Daily conversions